 After the Shadows, of course, was Byrgenwerth.
 Ah, Byrgenwerth.
 A surprisingly small area, but so important in the lore.
 By the way, there is no way I could have pieced together the lore just from the dribbles and drabs being given to me in game.
 It was the same with the Souls game–it’s only by reading up on the lore and watching Vaatividya videos that I have any comprehension of what’s up with the worlds of Lordran, Drangleic, and Lothric.
 The story is a bit more straightforward in Bloodborne, but it’s still obtuse.
 There are many things I would have missed if I was playing this without any prior knowledge.
 I wrote in my prior post that I’m trying to play as if I don’t know what’s going to happen, but it’s impossible.

 Yesterday was a good day.
 I slew Darkbeast Paarl and Rom, the Vacuous Spider in fairly quick succession.
 I had already killed the hostile hunter in Byrgenwerth the day before, and by the way, holy hell, was she a pain in the ass.
-I screamed something VERY unkind that involved ‘bitch’ when I finally killed er, but it’s a minor gripe of mine that the hunters have unlimited ammo, stamina, and spells.
+I screamed something VERY unkind that involved ‘bitch’ when I finally killed her, but it’s a minor gripe of mine that the hunters have unlimited ammo, stamina, and spells.
 She also has a ridiculous amount of health, and I finally beat her by parrying her ass several times in the fight (followed by the visceral, of course).
 I love the sound when I perform a visceral correctly, and I’m pretty proud of my parrying abilities.
 Parrying is much easier in this game than in the Souls games, and I use my gun solely for that purpose.

 I also was invaded for the first time, and I suck at PvP, so I resigned myself to having my ass beat.
 The invader was a good person, however, in s/he allowed me to kill the enemies in the area before we actually started fighting.
 To my surprise, I was able to make short work of the invader with the cunning use of TENTACLES TO THE FACE followed by a visceral.
 It’s a spell called the Augur of Ebrietas, and I’ve been using it extensively as a way to stagger enemies, followed by a visceral.
 Short digression: I’d seen many people complain that magic wasn’t viable in this game, but I would beg to differ.
 This spell is fucking amazing, and it killed the invader with little problem.
 No, it’s not great against bosses, but I’ve used it against common enemies with great effect.
 I love approaching an enemy and saying, “Excuse me.
 How would you like TENTACLES TO THE FACE???” before zapping them, and then giggling as I perform the visceral.
 It only takes one bullet, which is such a small price to pay for such an effective stun.
-True, it’s only one of two spells I’ve found so far (Beast Roar, and it’s a Hunter Tool), but I rely quite heavily on it.
+True, it’s only one of two spells I’ve found so far (Beast Roar, and they’re technically Hunter Tools), but I rely quite heavily on it.
 I’m at 26 arcane, and it does a nice amount of damage.

 I will say I’m pretty pleased about beating Rom in five or six tries.
 She’s notorious for being difficult, and I watched a YouTuber take three hours against her.
 She’s a sticking point for many a Bloodborne player, and I’m a wee bit smug because I found her fairly easy.
 I put in a rune that has arcane resist, picked up my Tonitrus, then simply dogged the laser crystals as I killed the baby spiders until there were only a few left.
 Then, I’d dip in and hit Rom once or twice, keeping an eye for her ground pound, dip out, rinse, lather, and repeat.